 Businesses should stop slavery, not just report it!

-We believe everyone deserves to work in safety and dignity, whether it’s in our communities or overseas.
-Yet, 27.6 million people around the world experience forced labour, including in the supply chains of products we buy every day.
-Right now, there is no law in New Zealand requiring large companies to prevent or address this exploitation in their supply chains.
+We believe everyone deserves to work in safety and with dignity, whether it’s in our communities or overseas.
+Yet, 27.6 million people around the world are trapped in forced labour, including in the supply chains of products Kiwis buy every day.
+Right now, there is no law in New Zealand requiring large companies to prevent or address this exploitation.

-But we have a chance to fix this.
 A Modern Slavery Bill is before Parliament.
 If passed, it will require large companies to be more transparent and report on slavery risks in their supply chains.
-This is a great first step, but the problem is companies will not be required to actually fix those risks and improve things for workers facing exploitation.

 The Education and Workforce Select Committee is currently asking New Zealanders what they think.
 This is our chance to fix the law before it is finalised.